Processing times

 How does visa subclass and stream affect processing time?

-Different visas require different levels of evidence and scrutiny, and even within the same visa, different streams move at different speeds.
-Some visas need little more than identity documents, while others require extensive proof of funds, travel history, or relationship evidence.
-Even within the same visa, different streams move at different speeds.
-Schools vs. higher education within student visas, for example, have different verification steps.
-Generally, the longer the visa validity, the more evidence required and the longer the Department takes to decide.
+Different visas need different evidence and different levels of checking, and that drives the wait.
+Some need little more than your identity documents.
+Others want detailed proof of funds, travel history, or relationship evidence.
+Even inside one visa, streams move at different speeds.
+The schools stream and the higher-education stream on the student visa go through different checks, for example.
+Rule of thumb: the longer a visa lets you stay, the more evidence it needs, and the longer the Department takes to decide.

 Does applying onshore or offshore affect visa processing time?

-Yes, applying onshore or offshore makes a significant difference for most visa types: the Department consistently prioritises offshore applications, and our FOI data shows offshore Subclass 408 visas were processed 8.2 times faster than comparable onshore ones.
-The Department consistently prioritises offshore applications, pushing them to the front of the queue.
-In our FOI data, Subclass 408 Temporary Activity visas applied for offshore were processed 8.2x faster than comparable onshore applications.
-Across the board, onshore applications take significantly longer:
+Yes, and for most visa types it makes a big difference.
+The Department puts offshore applications at the front of the queue.
+In our FOI data, Subclass 408 Temporary Activity visas applied for offshore were decided 8.2 times faster than comparable onshore ones.
+Across the board, onshore applications take much longer:

 For most visa types, onshore applications take 3-8x longer.
-The Student visa (500) is a striking example: 135 days onshore versus just 18 days offshore.
-The pattern holds across Temporary Activity (408), Tourist (600), and employer-sponsored visas (186, 482).
-A few exceptions exist, Skilled Independent (189) and Work and Holiday (462) visas are actually faster onshore, but they're the minority.
+The Student visa (500) is the starkest example: 135 days onshore against just 18 offshore.
+The same gap shows up on Temporary Activity (408), Tourist (600), and the employer-sponsored visas (186, 482).
+There are exceptions.
+Skilled Independent (189) and Work and Holiday (462) visas are actually faster onshore.
+But they're the minority.

 Why does this happen?
 The logic seems to be that onshore applicants usually already hold a valid visa, so they're not at immediate risk of being without status.
 Offshore applicants are prioritised because they need a decision before they can travel.